| |

 What’s not to love about playing games, right?
 Using review games for kindergarten, especially at the end of the year, is a fun way to practice and review important skills learned throughout the year.

-End of the year review games do not have to be complicated or hard to prep.
-They can be simple and easy to add to your lesson plans at anytime of day.
+End of the year review games do not have to be complicated or hard to prepare.
+They can be simple and easy to add to your lesson plans at any time of day.

 When you’re short on time, have a few extra minutes, or sense that your students need to get moving, work some of these quick time filler games into your day.